NikSativa/SpryKit/README.md

-# NSpry
+# Spry

-NSpry is a framework that allows spying and stubbing in Apple's Swift language.
+Spry is a framework that allows spying and stubbing in Apple's Swift language.
 Also included is a [Nimble](https://github.com/Quick/Nimble "Nimble") matcher for the spied objects.

 __Table of Contents__